 Work/technical achievement: I wrote a paper called the “System Test Risk Assessment Measure” which I presented at International Test Conferences and it won the best paper in the computer sciences category where I worked.
 It was the first and only paper on QA ever to win the award in the computer science category.

-Personal: I have suffered from being overweight my entire life. finally at 325 pounds I began to look after myself and work out, losing 60 pounds.
+Personal: I have suffered from being overweight my entire life.
+Finally at 325 lbs I began to look after myself and work out, losing 60 lbs.
 And I continue to workout four times a week.